Inspiring-Ming/SustainabilityProjectA/README.md

 - SASB materiality map (link to be provided)
 - Stardog documentation (for knowledge graph implementation)

-### Technical Requirements
+### Technical Requirements(alternative solution is acceptable)
-- Use of Stardog for knowledge graph implementation
+- Use of Stardog(or other alternative solutions) for knowledge graph implementation
 - OWL 2 RL for ontological reasoning
 - SWRL for rule-based reasoning
 - SPARQL 1.1 for path-based reasoning